MicrosoftLearning/dp-080-Transact-SQL/readme.md

 - You can submit bugs, changes, improvement and ideas.
 Find a new Azure feature before we have?
 Submit a new demo!

-## Notes

-### Classroom Materials

-It is strongly recommended that MCTs and Partners access these materials and in turn, provide them separately to students.
-Pointing students directly to GitHub to access Lab steps as part of an ongoing class will require them to access yet another UI as part of the course, contributing to a confusing experience for the student.
-An explanation to the student regarding why they are receiving separate Lab instructions can highlight the nature of an always-changing cloud-based interface and platform.
-Microsoft Learning support for accessing files on GitHub and support for navigation of the GitHub site is limited to MCTs teaching this course only.